raganwald/javascript-allonge-six/manuscript/markdown/ValuesAndExpressions/numbers.md

     0.1 + 0.1 + 0.1
       //=> 0.30000000000000004

 This kind of "inexactitude" can be ignored  when performing calculations that have an acceptable deviation.
-For example, when centering some text on a page, as long as the difference between what you might calculate longahnd and JavaScript's calculation is less than a pixel, there is no observable error.
+For example, when centering some text on a page, as long as the difference between what you might calculate longhand and JavaScript's calculation is less than a pixel, there is no observable error.

-But as a rule, if you need to work with real numbers, you should have more than a nodding aquantence with the [IEEE Standard for Floating-Point Arithmetic].
+But as a rule, if you need to work with real numbers, you should have more than a nodding acquaintance with the [IEEE Standard for Floating-Point Arithmetic].
 Professional programmers almost never use floating point numbers to represent monetary amounts.
 For example, "$43.21" will nearly always be presented as two numbers: `43` for dollars and `21` for cents, not `43.21`.
 In this book, we need not think about such details, but outside of this book, we must.

 [IEEE754]: https://en.wikipedia.org/wiki/IEEE_floating_point